opdude/blue-build-evdi-images/README.md

 You will be prompted to set a password for MOK enrollment.
 After setting the password, reboot the system.
 During boot, you will see the MOK Manager screen.
 Select "Enroll MOK" and follow the prompts.
 Enter the password you set earlier to enroll the key.
 After this, the evdi module should load correctly.

+### Kernel Version

+The Aurora-DX image is configured to use kernel 6.14 instead of the latest available kernel.
+This provides compatibility with security tools like CrowdStrike Falcon sensor due to changes in BPF.
 ## Development

 ### Building Locally